proofgeist/fmdapi/README.md

 ### I don't like the way the code is generated.
 Can I edit the generated files?
 They are just files added to your project, so you technically can, but we don't recommend it, as it would undermine the main benefit of being able to re-run the script at a later date when the schema changes—all your edits would be overritten.
 If you need to extend the types, it's better to do extend them into a new type/zod schema in another file.
 Or, if you have suggesstions for the underlying engine, Pull Requests are welcome!

-### Do I have to install `dotenv` or `zod` for this package to work?
+### Do I have to install `zod` for this package to work?
-No. Those packages are only required if you want to use the automatic type generation feature.
-The pure DataAPI client installs all its neccesary dependencies automatically.
-If you want to generate types directly instead of Zod objects, set the `useZod` flag to `false` in the `generateSchemas` function.
+No. Zod is included as a depenency with this package and used under the hood when you use the generated layout-specific client to validate the responses from your  server.
+If you wish to disable the validation, you can pass `useZod: false` to the generated client.

 ### Why are number fields typed as a `string | number`?
-FileMaker will return numbers as strings if the field is empty.
+FileMaker will return numbers as strings in certain cases.
 This ensures you properly account for this in your frontend code.

 ### How does the code generation handle Value Lists?
 Values lists are exported as their own types within the schema file, but they are not enforced within the schema by default because the actual data in the field may not be fully validated.